Crime Unlimited: Plot

-The Maddick gang pull off a diamond robbery and murder a police officer investigating their crimes.
+The Maddick commit a diamond robbery and murder a police officer investigating their crimes.
 A paper with the cryptic writing "AD 1935" is found on the murdered officer's body.
-Outsmarted by the gang, the police assistant commissioner and Inspector Cardby decide to have Pete Borden, a new recruit who the gang would not know, go undercover and join the gang.
+Outsmarted by the gang, the police assistant commissioner and Inspector Cardby assign Pete Borden, a new recruit whom the gang would not know, to act undercover and join the gang.

-When he enters a casino, Natascha is sent to check him out.
+When Pete enters a casino, Natascha is sent to greet him.
 He pretends to be looking for a fence to sell his stolen jewelry.
 Reassured, the gang recruits him.
-Maddick (the gang's mysterious leader who never lets anyone see him face to face) first assigns him to check on Delaney, a crooked bookie.
+Maddick (the gang's mysterious leader who never lets anyone see him in person) first assigns him to check on Delaney, a crooked bookie.
 Pete then meets Newell, a lawyer.
-The gang then installs Pete in a flat; he tosses a note containing the address to a policeman when no one is looking.
+The gang installs Pete in a flat and he tosses a note containing the address to a policeman when no one is looking.
 Two police detectives let the flat opposite.
-One of them is deaf, and equipped with binoculars, can read Pete's lips when he silently mouths what he has discovered.
+One of them is deaf, equipped with binoculars and can read Pete's lips when he silently mouths what he has discovered.

-The gang plans to steal the necklace of prominent socialite Lady Mead at a party she is giving.
-Pete goes to the party with Natascha, while the police attend the party undercover, and send Lady Sybil, a society gossip columnist, to observe.
-At the party, Pete runs into Conway Addison, a lawyer.
-The lights go out, and when it goes back on, Natascha has escaped with the stolen necklace.
+The gang plans to steal the necklace of prominent socialite Lady Mead at a party.
+Pete arrives at the party with Natascha, while the police attend the party undercover and send Lady Sybil, a society gossip columnist, to observe.
+At the party, Pete meets Conway Addison, a lawyer.
+The lights are extinguished, and when they are restored, Natascha has escaped with the stolen necklace.
 Inspector Cardby pretends to arrest Pete, but lets him go once they are outside.

 Natascha later visits Pete and tells him that she wants to leave the gang, but one of the crooks is eavesdropping.
-She claims Maddick sent her to test Pete.
-The gangster checks with his boss and finds out she was lying.
+She claims that Maddick sent her to test Pete.
+The gangster checks with his boss and discovers that she was lying.

-With his plans being tipped off to the police, Maddick soon suspects Pete.
-This is confirmed when the police notify the next target, who notifies Maddick.
+With his plans known to the police, Maddick suspects Pete.
+This suspicion is confirmed when the police notify the next target, who notifies Maddick.
 The mastermind pretends to accept Pete's proposal for a robbery.
-However, while the police are waiting for them there, the gang actually strike elsewhere.
+However, while the police are waiting for them there, the gang strike elsewhere.

 Pete is taken to an isolated country house.
-Maddick finally lets Pete see him, as he intends to kill the policeman; it is Conway Addison.
-Addison explains he took to crime after becoming bored with his job.
-While Natascha is being taken to the same place, she causes the car to go off the road.
-She then tells a police officer where she was heading.
-To avoid tipping Maddick off, she shows up at the house.
+Maddick finally allows Pete to see him, as he intends to kill him, and Maddick is revealed to be Addison, who began a life of crime after becoming bored with his job.
+While Natascha is being taken to the same place, she causes the car to veer from the road.
+She then tells a police officer where she had been heading.
+To avoid alerting Maddick, she appears at the house.
 Maddick, having decided to retire, tries to gas the whole gang, Pete and Natasha to cover his tracks.
-However, Pete manages to break out of the locked room, and the police arrive in time to shoot Conway and arrest the rest of his gang.
+However, Pete manages to escape from the locked room, and the police arrive in time to shoot Conway and arrest the rest of his gang.